-1. The Affected Person would be eligible to be Awarded the Contract in the event that the protest was successful; and b.
-The City failed to conduct the evaluation of Offers in accordance with the criteria or processes described in the Solicitation Document;
+1. The Affected Person would be eligible to be Awarded the Contract in the event that the protest was successful; and a.

-- 2. The reason for the protest is that: - a.
 All lower Bids, higher ranked Proposals or other more Advantageous Offers are nonresponsive;

+2. The reason for the protest is that: